-Ba Na Hills capitalises on a new model of instagram-able tourism, trips that favor the photographic recording of the experience over the experience itself.
-Facades, surfaces, are given precedence, and can take the place of reality.
+Ba Na Hills capitalizes on a new model of instagram-able tourism, trips that favor the photographic recording of the experience over the experience itself.
+Facades and surfaces are given precedence and can take the place of reality.
 Black iron street lamps and crumbling stones form street scenes.
-New buildings, made to look old, are placed under certain camera filters and take on a fine, classically aged look.
-Actually touching the buildings of this French village reveals lacquer and concrete, sensations just slightly off from those given by crumbling stones of an actual old village in France.
+New buildings, made to look old, are placed under certain camera filters and take on a fine, classically-aged look.
+Actually touching the buildings of this French village reveals lacquer and concrete, sensations just slightly off from those provided by crumbling stones of old French villages.

-It was a beautiful, bright summer day, a day full of possibility and no limits.
-A hotel nearby housed a European garden and a luxurious grand verandah that jutted out onto a precipice, overlooking the fantastic countryside beyond.
-Statues of mythical Greek gods and creatures adorned both sides of the outlook, giving an impression, I’d imagine, of presiding on Mt.
+A nearby hotel houses a European garden and a luxurious grand verandah that juts out onto a precipice, overlooking the countryside.
+Statues of mythical Greek gods and creatures adorned both sides of the outlook, giving an impression of Mt.
 Olympus.

 A Replica Europe in Vietnam

-Vietnamese kitsch is connected to a willingness to adopt what’s most compelling about other countries’ pasts without worry of being inauthentic, sentimental, or maudlin.
+Vietnamese kitsch is connected to a willingness to adopt what’s most compelling about other countries’ pasts.
 It’s easy to simply poke fun at this attempt to elevate through half baked imitation.
-It’s much harder, I think, to consider how this act is both a striving for authenticity and an acknowledgement that the copy could never be the original, but that our culture is ok with that.
+It’s much harder to consider how this act is both a striving for authenticity and an honest acknowledgement that the copy could never replace the original, but this is ok for many.

-I recall with some amusement my first encounter of authentic copies on my return back, when I went to an amusement park just outside of Ho Chi Minh City that boasted having in its park the largest banyan tree in the country.
-The tree was but a part of many other curiosities, from enhanced natural environments with streams and stone bridges with stone railings painted to look like wood, complete with curving concrete tree stems.
-When I discovered this “largest banyan tree in Vietnam”, it was just a regular sized beauty, worthy of celebration, but not, as its moniker suggest, the largest in Vietnam.
-Its roots, in fact, were attached to, and extended by, painted stone stems, fake concrete running overground.
-Anyone looking at it can see where the real tree ended and the fake extension began.
+I recall my first encounter of authentic copies on my return, when I went to an amusement park just outside of Ho Chi Minh City that boasted the largest banyan tree in the country.
+The tree was a part of many other curiosities, like the natural streams and stone bridges, complete with curving concrete tree stems.

-I wished I could have asked the artist their thoughts on making this fake largest banyan tree, how much they studied the real tree.
-Whether or not they felt what they were doing was elaborating upon the lie.
-Ba Na Hills is in many ways like this “extended” banyan tree.
-It exists as an extension of an old French colonial settlement, but made easier and more substantial for visitors.
+I wished I could have asked the artist their thoughts on making the “largest banyan tree”.
+Bana Hills is in many ways like this “extended” banyan tree.
+It exists as an extension of an old French colonial settlement set against the backdrop of modern travel.

-It captures the visual texture of olden French towns, but not its tactile reality or inconveniences.
+It captures the visual texture of olden French towns.
 It’s medieval Europe made glossy for photographs, placed squarely in the midst of Vietnam.
-Just don’t look too closely, keep aiming the camera angle a certain way, and you can truly appreciate the grandness of the facade and the audacity of the imitation.
+When focusing the camera a certain way, you can truly appreciate the grandness of the facade and the audacity of the imitation.